Essential loops in taut ideal triangulations: Background

 \section{Background}

 Throughout the paper we will use $M$ to denote a compact connected manifold with non-empty boundary.
 All boundary components will be tori or Klein bottles.
-Suppose that $\calT$ is an abstract three-dimensional triangulation.
-Let $|\calT|$ be the realisation space of $\calT$ and let $\calT^{(k)}$ be its $k$--skeleton.
-Let $n(\calT^{(0)})$ be an open regular neighbourhood of the vertices of $\calT$.
-We call $\calT$ a \emph{ideal triangulation} of $M$ if $|\calT| - n(\calT^{(0)})$ is homeomorphic to $M$.
+Suppose that $\calT$ is a three-dimensional triangulation; that is, a collection of \emph{model tetrahedra} and a collection of face pairings.
+We will also call the faces of a model tetrahedron \emph{model faces}, and similarly for its edges and vertices.